-This fireplace may be used as a room divider.
+This fireplace may be used as a room divider, installed along a wall, across a corner or used in an exterior chase.
 See Figure 2.2.

-Locating the fireplace in a basement should be avoided.
-Locating near frequently opened doors, central heat outlets or returns, or other locations of considerable air movement can affect the performance.
+Locating the fireplace in a basement, near frequently opened doors, central heat outlets or returns, or other locations of considerable air movement can affect the performance.